2020 Adult Preventive Care Guidelines

 - Counsel women of child-bearing age on the importance of oral health and routine dental care before pregnancy.

-- Discuss HIV status of patient and partner and ways to reduce HIV transmission during conception and pregnancy.
+- Counsel on HIV prevention and ways to reduce HIV transmission during conception and pregnancy, and offer pre-exposure prophylaxis if indicated.

 - Review travel restrictions during pregnancy and the preconception period, including avoiding travel to an area with active Zika virus transmission.